briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

     a passenger riding on a commercial quadricycle from possessing an opened container or beer or wine.

-    3. _(3)_ As used in this section, “commercial quadricycle” means a vehicle that has fully-operative pedals for propulsion entirely by human power and that meets all of the following requirements:
+    3. _(3)_ As used in this section, "commercial quadricycle" means a vehicle that has fully-operative pedals for propulsion entirely by human power and that meets all of the following requirements: